Welche

-Welche is a Gallo-Romance dialect of Alsace.
-A Lorrain dialect, it is closely related to French by the Oïl group.
+Welche is a Gallo-Romance dialect of Lorrain that is spoken in Alsace.
+It is closely related to French by the Oïl group.
 Its varieties include those of Bruche, Villé, Lièpvre, Kaysersberg and Orbey.

+The dialect is spoken in the Welche country of Alsace that is west of Haut-Rhin, especially in the Arrondissement of Ribeauvillé and in the extreme southwest of Bas-Rhin.

+Etymology

-The name Welche is a French spelling of Welsh, a word from Germanic languages such as English, used originally to refer to Celtic speakers such as the Welsh, and later to Latin speakers after Latin was imposed on the Celts.
-The word Welsh was adopted in Latin dialects (such as French) to refer exclusively to other Latin dialects (such as Welche).
-Welche, Welsh and English are all distantly related through the Indo-European group and language-mixing.
+The name Welche is a French spelling of Welsh and in German meant a "foreigner speaking a non-Germanic language".
+The word origins in French comes from Germanic languages such as English, used originally to refer to Celtic speakers, and later to Latin speakers after Latin was imposed on the Celts.
+The word Welsh was adopted in Latin dialects (such as French) to refer exclusively to other Latin dialects.